hmcts/ansible-oneshots/centos-check/README.md

 [master ?] [adam@verence centos-check]$ molecule test -s azure
 ```

-I have found that it's easiest to watch the results by going to the Azure portal, and lookup up the Resource Group, e.g. 'centoscheckmoleculerg' in the search field.
+I have found that it's easiest to watch the results by going to the Azure portal, and looking up the Resource Group, e.g. 'centoscheckmoleculerg' in the search field.

 ToDo:
 ----------